• Skip to primary navigation

 • Butter - Use good quality unsalted butter.
 It adds shine and flavor to the pastry creme.

 • Cream - You can use either double cream/heavy cream or whipping cream to make the creme Chantilly.
 Make sure it is cold before whisking and keep it refrigerated until you need it.
-While whipping the cream you have to start on low speed and then gradually increase.
+While whipping the cream you have to start on low speed and then gradually increase it.
 Stop beating the cream when it reaches a pipeable consistency to avoid over-whipping it.

 • Strawberries - Use the best fresh strawberries you can find.
 Frozen strawberries are not suitable for this recipe.
 You can substitute them with raspberries or any berries that are in season.